 This year we have again been asked to provide radio operators for the following tasks.
-Each day, we needed seven (7) support and gear (SAG) mobile operators, and optionally some rest stop operators.
+Each day, we need two tour vehicles and five support and gear (SAG) mobile operators.
+Optionally some stationary operators can be placed at some of the rest stops.
 If you’d like to help, please contact Mark at N5HZR@arrl.net.
-Experience is not needed, but if you can check into a net, and keep your cool in an active environment, you’ll do just fine.
+Previous experience is not needed, but if you can check into a net, and keep your cool in an active environment, you’ll do just fine.

 Rest Stop Operators

-Optionally we can provide rest stop operators that will handle traffic to and from each rest stop.
+If additional operators are available, they can work from the lunch location, or the rest stops along the way.
 Multiple operators will be allowed at each rest stop if you’d like to bring your own ‘company’.

-Primary communications will occur on DMR Talk Group Oklahoma 31400 on the Norman, North OKC, East OKC, and Edmond repeaters.
+Primary communications will occur on DMR Talk Group Oklahoma 31400 appropriate repeaters.
 Secondary communications will occur on the VHF Amateur repeaters along the route.
 Communications on both paths will be through a directed net.
-These are typically W5NOR 147.06 MHz +600 tone 141.3 and K5EOC 147.35 MHz +600.

-Saturday: Typically our activities start with breakfast at NCED at 6:30 am.
-We’ll connect the radios to the vehicles and start our trip to Guthrie.
-We arrive in Guthrie at about 4:30 pm and take part in a great hamburger/hotdog feast.
-We’ll get a ride back to Norman, and be done for the day.
+Saturday: Typically our activities start with breakfast at OSU-Tulsa at 6:30 am.
+We’ll connect the radios to the vehicles and start our trip to Bartlesville.
+We arrive there at about 3:30 pm and take part in a great hamburger/hotdog feast.
+Transportation back to ham vehicles will be provided by

-Sunday: We’ll meet back in Guthrie at 7:00 am for a pancake breakfast and get back in the cars for a return trip to Norman.
+Sunday: We’ll meet back in Bartlesville at 7:00 am for breakfast and get back in the cars for the return trip to Tulsa.
 This usually takes less time, so we should be back in town at 2:00 pm or so.

-Camping is permitted in the Guthrie overnight area, so you’re welcome to spend the night under the stars with the bikers!
+Camping is permitted in Johnstone Park overnight, so you’re welcome to spend the night under the stars with the bikers!

-Our primary communications radios will be DMR and VHF analog mobile systems temporarily mounted in the SAG.
-Note that the vehicles used may have aluminum body panels, and the mag mounts may need to be duct taped onto the vehicles.
+Our primary communications radios will be DMR and VHF analog mobile systems temporarily mounted in the Tour and SAG vehicles.
+Note that the vehicles used may have aluminum body panels, and the mag mounts may not be effective.
+SCARS has a number of suction cup mounted dual band antennas that can be used for this effort.
 Duct tape will be available at the starting location to assist in setting up the radios.
 Rest Stop locations will be required to bring their own radios, and power systems.